-Marijuana, also called cannabis, has been used for a variety of health conditions for at least 3,000 years.
-Federal law prohibits the possession of marijuana, and although the U.S. Food and Drug Administration (FDA) hasn’t approved marijuana for any health condition, some states and the District of Columbia allow its use for certain health-related purposes.
-In states that have legalized medical marijuana, its availability is based on decisions made by voters or legislators, rather than on scientific evaluation of its benefits and risks.
+People have used marijuana, also called cannabis, for a variety of health conditions for at least 3,000 years.
+The U.S. Food and Drug Administration (FDA) hasn’t found that marijuana is safe or effective for treating any health problems.
+However, some states and the District of Columbia allow its use for certain health purposes.
+States have legalized medical marijuana because of decisions made by voters or legislators—not because of scientific evidence of its benefits and risks.

-Note: This page discusses the use of the cannabis plant, usually by smoking, for health-related purposes.
-The FDA has approved two synthetic prescription drugs based on a component of cannabis.
-The use of these drugs is part of conventional medicine; it's not a complementary health approach.
+Note: This page discusses the use of the marijuana plant, usually by smoking, for health-related purposes.
+The FDA has approved the prescription drugs dronabinol and nabilone, which are based on a component of marijuana.
+These medications may be helpful for treating the symptoms associated with cancer or for the side effects of cancer therapies.
+They are conventional medicines and aren’t a complementary or integrative health approach.
 For further information about these drugs, see Dronabinol and Nabilone on the MedlinePlus Web site.